gitmichaelqiu/LexiGen/README.md

 ### Save/Load History

-Press "Menu -> Save/Load" or "Ctrl/Cmd + S"/"Ctrl/Cmd + L" to save/load all current data, including words, sentences, analyses, and context to/from an external YAML file.
+Press "Menu -> Save/Load" or "Ctrl/Cmd + S"/"Ctrl/Cmd + O" to save/load all current data, including words, sentences, analyses, and context to/from an external YAML file.

 You can share YAML files with your friends/students/teachers!